o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 Grafana offers the best integration for graphite since it has been created for.

-According to the OTLP and prometheus Grafana intregration, Grafana metrics backend like Mimir supports only cumulative metrics while graphite is a true delta metrics.
+According to the OTLP and prometheus Grafana intregration, Grafana metrics backend like Mimir supports only cumulative metrics while graphite is a true delta metrics backend.
 A dedicated post is comparing [the pros and cons of delta and cumulative temporality](../2023-11-09_Monotonicity/README.md).

 A dedicated post will be created later for Grafana.